 Jennifer Carr Allmon is executive director of the Texas Catholic Conference of Bishops (TCCB).
 She oversees the day-to-day work of the Texas Catholic Conference of Bishops including legislative activities, communications, convening and collaboration, and management.
 Allmon develops legislative strategy and relationships with diocesan staff and other legislative partners including developing and delivering legislative testimony and policy papers.

-Prior to this position, she served as the advocacy director at Catholic Charities of the Archdiocese of Galveston-Houston where she was responsible for directing the agency’s public policy efforts including issues such as access to healthcare immigration reform, and the needs of the poor and vulnerable.
-Annually since 1998 she has organized and led delegations from Texas to Capitol Hill to bring the voices of the marginalized to lawmakers.
-Allmon also served as the HIV/AIDS education doordinator at Catholic Charities for four years where she developed and implemented HIV/AIDS and chastity education programs for Catholic parishes and schools in the Archdiocese of Galveston-Houston.
+Prior to this position, she served as the advocacy director at Catholic Charities of the Archdiocese of Galveston-Houston where she was responsible for directing the agency’s public policy efforts.
+This included issues such as access to healthcare, immigration reform, and the needs of the poor and vulnerable.
+Allmon also served for four years as Catholic Charities' HIV/AIDS education coordinator, where she developed and implemented HIV/AIDS and chastity education programs for Catholic parishes and schools in the Archdiocese of Galveston-Houston.
+Since 1998 she has annually organized and led delegations from Texas to Capitol Hill to bring the voices of the marginalized to lawmakers.

 Lisette Allen, Director of Education

 Lisette Allen is director of education for the Texas Catholic Conference of Bishops.
 She has served as teacher, principal and superintendent in the Diocese of Brownsville.
 She was a member of the NCEA/ACRE revision committee in Washington DC, and guest presenter for the University of Notre Dame Alliance for Catholic Education Program focusing on Teaching English Language Learners (2008-2010), and for the Chief Administrators in Catholic Education (CACE) focusing on Latino families.